OctopusDeploy/Architecture/Steps/PitchGuidelines.md

 # Introduction

 Neutrality is one of the selling points of Octopus.
-We aim to support all the most popular cloud native platforms, while retaining a consistent user experience and common best practices.
-To achieve this, all new steps (which will typically be cloud steps) in Octopus should aim to implement a consistent set of base functionality.
+We aim to support all the most popular cloud native platforms, while providing a consistent user experience and common best practices.
+To achieve this, all new steps in Octopus should aim to implement a consistent set of base functionality.

 This document:
 - Provides guidelines for pitching steps that are consistent and express our opinions on best practice deployments